boxen/our-boxen/README.md

 1. Run `brew update && brew upgrade` in order to update and upgrade all formulas and brews.

 2. Run `boxen` from the terminal.
 This will automatically pull the latest changes from this repository, and perform any required alterations.

+## Troubleshooting

+* Run `brew update && brew upgrade` in order to update and upgrade all formulas and brews.

+* Run `brew doctor` in order to check for any errors related to Homebrew.
+Take any actions necessary.

+* Make sure that Xcode is updated.
+Check the App Store for available updates.

+* Run `xcode-select --install` in order to update Xcode Command Line Tools.